gregparkes/turbopanda/README.md

  to it. `lambda` in this case accepts a `pandas.Series` object representing a given column, and expects the return type to be the same size as before.

+This is just a small sample of the functionality provided by turbopanda, including some machine learning, parallel and caching functionalities essential for modern statistical research coding practices.

 ## Installation